Our use of cookies

 • There were around 1.9 million households with at least one person who felt they required some adaptations to their home due to their conditions.

 • There does not appear to be any national data on the size of the self-funder market for equipment or assistive technology as most people will buy directly from online or high street retailers, and purchases will range across all forms and sizes of assistive technology, community equipment and telecare from self-pouring kettles to geographical tracking devices.
 This is still an emerging marketplace, however, in Staffordshire we estimate that only 8-10% of the population will be supported by the Integrated Community Equipment Service contract.
-However, majority of the demand for community equipment is outside the contract.
+However, the majority of the demand for community equipment is outside the contract.

 Services we commission